rcalixte/wayland-book/src/introduction.md

 design choices of Wayland become clear, which should help to keep the pages turning.
 Welcome to the future of open source graphics!

 **Notice**: this is a *draft*.
-Chapters 1-8 are completed, but may be updated later, and chapters 9 forward in large part remain to be written.
+Chapters 1-10 are more or less complete, but may be updated later.
+Chapters 11 forward in large part remain to be written.

 **TODO**

 - Expand on resource lifetimes and avoiding race conditions in chapter 2.4
 - Move linux-dmabuf details to the appendix, add note about wl_drm & mesa
+- Rewrite the introduction text
+- Add example code for interactive move, to demonstrate the use of serials
 - Use &mdash; instead of - where appropriate
-- Generate PDFs and EPUBs
+- Prepare PDFs and EPUBs

 ## About the author